ibrijesh/Full-Text-Search-App-Using-Docker-and-Elasticsearch/README.md

-# Stackoverflow questions searching using elasticsearch as database
+# Stackoverflow questions search using elasticsearch as database

 ### Aim of this  project was to demonstrate  how fast  is  searching text  using elasticsearch as database.